-Goal Objective Strategy Action Deliverable Timeline / Status work together to improve services and facilities in our area across all customer interactions for our community and visitors services across all customer service contact channels better customer interactions and improve On Track customer service Incorporate and prioritise customer prioritise customer service channels in the Enterprise 2023 - 2025 Not Started Implement upgrades to develop a better customer experience outcome.
-2025/2026 Not Started Our decisions are based on evidence which consider financial impacts, the environment and impacts on future generations Implement eff Digital Co resource fra management en plan res tim Undertake effective management of Council's digital framework to enable responsive and timely services Continue tothe best solutionimplement digitalto deploy acrosstransformationcouncilinitiatives thatExpand integration determine the best solution for council 1.
+Goal Objective Strategy Action Deliverable Timeline / Status work together to improve services and facilities in our area across all customer interactions for our community and visitors services across all customer service contact channels better customer interactions and improve customer service improve customer interactions.
+Incorporate and prioritise customer service channels in the Enterprise review.
+Implement upgrades to develop a better customer experience outcome.
+On Track 2023 - 2025 Not Started 2025/2026 Not Started Our decisions are based on evidence which Implement Undertake effective management of Continue to implement digital transformation initiatives that Conduct an ERP to determine the best solution for council 1.
 Assess the requirements 2.
 Explore options available to council 3.
-Report to council the best solution to deploy across 2023-2025 In Progress On Track with external sources to streamline the 2023/2024 In Progress On Track and information. services. current system to 2024-2026 Not Started Streamline Application Management processing 2024/2025 Not Started
+Report to council the best solution to deploy across council 2023-2025 In Progress On Track consider financial impacts, the environment and impacts Digital resource management plan Council's digital framework to enable responsive and timely services framework to enable responsive and timely services resource framework to planning, regulatory and plan responsive and Expand integration with external sources to streamline the application process 2023/2024 In Progress On Track on future generations and infolliation. services.
+Investigate improvements in the current system to allow simplified access to Council's systems.
+2024-2026 Not Started Streamline Application Management processing 2024/2025 Not Started